AyeshaWaheed321/ConnectForge/README.md

 | **Agent Core**        | Python (`mcp-use` library) |
 | **LLM Orchestration** | LangChain                  |

-## 🧩 Agent Configuration
+# 🧩 Agent Configuration

-The agent is configured using a JSON block similar to:
+The agent is configured using a JSON block similar to the example below.
+You can also view the full configuration example in [`sample_config.txt`](./sample_config.txt) in the project root with detailed description of each key.

 ```json
 {